 - Well-spaced and regularly cleaned tables and chairs are available for “grab and go” dining throughout the airport, including in the Central Terminal.
 Otherwise, travelers will need to eat and drink in gate areas or various seating throughout the airport concourses.

 - As you can see, it’s our highest priority to help keep you healthy.
 But we also want to create moments of cheer for you at the airport.
 Our restaurants and retailers are offering holiday menus and seasonal treats.
+Explore our holiday gift guide for last-minute gift ideas.

 SEAson of Caring